toddfoster/sharedprayers/content/liturgies/holywk-vigil.md

 ## Preparing for the Liturgy

-_Sit before an unlit candle and a bowl of water._
+_Sit before an unlit candle and a bowl of water.
+Have a bell nearby._

 -------------